dominiccdj/BankingApp/README.md

 2. Open the project in your favorite Java development environment (e.g., IntelliJ IDEA, Eclipse).

-3. Ensure you have the necessary dependencies in your `pom.xml` file, including Spring Boot, Spring Data, ModelMapper, and any other required libraries.

-4. Run the application as a Spring Boot application.
+3. Run the application as a Spring Boot application.

-5. Access the API via the defined endpoints, e.g., `http://localhost:8080/account-holder`.
+4. Access the API via the defined endpoints, e.g., `http://localhost:8080/account-holder`.

 ## API Endpoints